 Start your exploratory research by looking for topics in these databases:

-Opposing Viewpoints in Context provides full-text articles and reference material on wide range of social issues such as immigration, abortion, animal rights, biomedical ethics, gun control, gangs, homelessness, etc. Search "food" to see pages about food.
+Opposing Viewpoints in Context provides full-text articles and reference material on wide range of social issues.
+Search "food" to see pages about food.

-CQ Researcher reports provide "in-depth, non-biased coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy."
-Each CQ Researcher report is researched and written by a journalist and includes a "background and chronology, an assessment of the current situation, tables and maps, pro/con statements from representatives of opposing positions, and bibliographies of key sources."
+CQ Researcher report is dedicated to a single topic and is researched and written by a journalist.
+Each report includes background and chronology, an assessment of the current situation, pro/con statements from representatives of opposing positions, and bibliographies of further reading.
 Search "food" to see reports about food.

 Gale Virtual Reference Library is a collection of full-text e-books that includes dictionaries, encyclopedias, and reference books in biography, history, literature, medicine, and more.
 Search for specific food topics.

 Country reports for 175 countries include basic geography and political information as well as descriptions of business culture, human rights and religious freedom information, and travel warnings.
 Each country in this database also has a section on the country's national cuisine.

 A three-volume survey of food and its place in human culture and society, presented through 600 alphabetically sorted entries.
 Features multidisciplinary coverage of such topics as comfort food, ethnicity and food, medieval banquets, and nutrient composition, among many others.
 Includes photographs, illustrations, sidebars, recipes, menus, and timelines.
 For students and general readers.

 When you have an inquiry question, search these databases: